sujiba/docker-ownDynDNS-netcup/README.md

 # Create docker-compose.yml and copy the contents from repository file
 vi docker-compose.yml

-# Create config, copy the contents from repository file and change the parameters
+# Create config, copy the contents from repository example.config and change the parameters
 vi config

 # Start the Container with